aaronparker/aaronparker.github.io/_posts/2007-03-14-crash-the-isa-server-firewall-service-open-all-inbound-ports.md

 > **Server Publishing Failure**
 > Description: ISA Server failed to read one or more server publishing rules from the stored configuration because an internal error occurred.
 Error location 325.1524.5.0.5720.100.
 The stored configuration may be corrupted.
 The failure is due to error: Ran out of memory

-Deleting the rule and restarting the Microsoft Firewall service got the server up and running, but there&#8217;s something I won&#8217;t do again.
+Deleting the rule and restarting the Microsoft Firewall service got the server up and running, but there's something I won't do again.